Docker Desktop

 Why clean Docker Desktop?

-- Invalidated Electron V8 code cache after a Docker Desktop update can make the app hang on a white or blank window during launch until the cache is rebuilt
+- Invalidated V8 Code Cache after a Docker Desktop update can make the app hang on a white or blank window during first launch until the bytecode is rebuilt

 Cache paths Kudu targets